 Camba’s beers can be found in several spots in Munich, but Tap House Munich is the best spot, as the bar is affiliated with the brewery.
 When I was there, Tap House had dozens of tap offerings and bottles from Camba.
 My favorites from what I had were their imperial black IPA, as well as their oak barrel aged doppelbock.
 I only had the bourbon style aging, but they have several others.
 I appreciated that they were taking a traditional German style like a dopplebock and doing newer things with it like barrel aging.

-This is just a sampling of what you can find in Munich’s craft beer scene.
+This is just a sampling of what you can find when looking for craft beer in Munich.
 There are several other hotspots that I didn’t have time to get to, including Biervana and Schwarzer Hahn.
 I was especially disappointed to not make it into the latter, as it was right across the street from where I was staying.
 Had I not gotten sick, I would have visited there at least a couple of times.
 At least I’ll have something new to look forward to on my next trip to Munich.

 More posts from this trip: